Emergency Economic Stabilization Act of 2008: Paulson proposal

-U.S. Treasury Secretary Henry Paulson proposed a plan under which the U.S. Treasury would acquire up to $700 billion worth of mortgage-backed securities.
+U.S. treasury secretary Henry Paulson proposed a plan under which the U.S. Treasury would acquire up to $700 billion worth of mortgage-backed securities.
 The plan was immediately backed by President George W. Bush and negotiations began with leaders in the U.S. Congress to draft appropriate legislation.
+On Thursday, September 18, 2008, Paulson and Chair of the Federal Reserve Ben Bernanke had a dramatic meeting with Congressional leaders, to whom Bernanke reportedly said: "If we don't do this, we may not have an economy on Monday".

 Consultations among Treasury Secretary Henry Paulson, Chairman of the Federal Reserve Ben Bernanke, U.S. Securities and Exchange Commission chairman Christopher Cox, congressional leaders, and President Bush, moved forward efforts to draft a proposal for a comprehensive solution to the problems created by illiquid assets.
 News of the coming plan resulted in some stock, bond, and currency markets stability on September 19, 2008.

 The proposal called for the federal government to buy up to US$700 billion of illiquid mortgage-backed securities with the intent to increase the liquidity of the secondary mortgage markets and reduce potential losses encountered by financial institutions owning the securities.
 The draft proposal was received favorably by investors in the stock market, but caused the U.S. dollar to fall against gold, the Euro, and petroleum.
 The plan was not immediately approved by Congress; debate and amendments were seen as likely before the plan was to receive legislative enactment.

 Throughout the week of September 20, 2008, there was contentious wrangling among members of Congress over the terms and scope of the bailout, amplified by continued failures of institutions like Washington Mutual, and the upcoming November 4 national election.